(see also Hepatitis.)

 Infrequently, infected neonates develop acute hepatitis B, which is usually mild and self-limited.
 They develop jaundice, lethargy, failure to thrive, abdominal distention, and clay-colored stools.
 Occasionally, severe infection with hepatomegaly, ascites, and hyperbilirubinemia (primarily conjugated bilirubin) occurs.
 Rarely, the disease is fulminant and even fatal.
 Fulminant disease occurs more often in neonates whose mothers are chronic carriers of hepatitis B.

-Diagnosis is by serologic testing (see Diagnosis), including measurement of HBsAg, HBeAg, antibody to hepatitis B e antigen (anti-HBe), and quantitation of HBV DNA in blood.
+Diagnosis is by serologic testing (discussed in Diagnosis), including measurement of HBsAg, HBeAg, antibody to hepatitis B e antigen (anti-HBe), and quantitation of HBV DNA in blood.
 Other initial tests include CBC with platelets, ALT and α-fetoprotein levels, and liver ultrasonography.
 Family history of liver cancer or liver disease is noted because of the long-term risk of hepatocellular carcinoma.
 If testing suggests HBV infection, consultation with a pediatric hepatologist is recommended.

 Long-term prognosis is not predictable, although chronic HBV infection early in life increases the risk of subsequent liver disease including chronic hepatitis, cirrhosis, end-stage liver disease, and hepatocellular carcinoma.